-The Open Heaven 5 April 2026 devotional for today is SHARE THE GOOD NEWS II.
+The Open Heavens 5 April 2026 devotional for today is SHARE THE GOOD NEWS II.

 The author of this daily devotion is Pastor E. A. Adeboye, General Overseer of the Redeemed Christian Church of God (RCCG).